Where can I go for advice & information?

 What if I cannot speak English?

 If you are not confident with speaking in English to our workers, we have access to a service known as Language Line.
 It is a telephone translation service that gives us access to speakers of all commonly spoken languages in England.
-That way, you will always be able to talk to us and us to you.

 What happens to the information that I give you?